kissflow/lcnc-sdk-js/docs/src/content/docs/app/getVariable.md

 ### Returns

-Returns the value of the variable, with data type corresponding to the variable type.
+The above syntax will return the value of the variable, with data type corresponding to the variable type.

 | Variable type | Data type |
 | ------------- | --------- |